The critical conditions for success

 People

-The tax department needs to consist of the right number of tax personnel and the right level of skills and capabilities to execute all its tax objectives.
-The indirect tax function is aware of the fact that it is understaffed and that budget is too limited to execute its current tasks.
-It follows also from Big4 benchmark studies as referred to below.
-The weakspot is that knowledge is lacking how to change this and get it on the agenda of the CFO.
-The deployment of expensive fiscal knowledge nowadays often usually remains limited to control of direct tax.
+The tax department needs the correct number of tax personnel, skills, and capabilities to execute all its tax objectives.
+The indirect tax function knows it is understaffed and the budget is too limited to manage its current tasks.
+It also follows Big4 benchmark studies, as referred to below.
+The weak spot is that knowledge is lacking on how to change this and get it on the agenda of the CFO.
+The deployment of expensive fiscal knowledge nowadays usually remains limited to control of direct tax.

 Currently, the Indirect Tax Department employs X amount FTE; X amount Indirect Tax advice and X amount FTE VAT Compliance.